rkynhoff/Streaming_Service_Comparisons/README.md

 3. Follow the first three steps in the "Virtual Environment Instructions" to create and activiate a virtual environment, depending on your operating system (OS)
     - This step should also include installing the requirements.txt file
 4. Explore the Juptyer notebooks and contents in the respective folders.
+5. Open the "my_functions.py" file then run it
-5. Open the "STRM_SERV_COMP_V2.ipynb" file
+6. Open the "STRM_SERV_COMP_V2.ipynb" file
-6. In the toolbar, select "Run All" to run the program
+7. In the toolbar, select "Run All" to run the program
-7. Investigate the code blocks, comments, and markdown areas for insight into the program
+8. Investigate the code blocks, comments, and markdown areas for insight into the program
-8. Refer to the data dictionaries within the Jupyter Notebook located after the intitial DataFrames load and after the final cleaned DataFrame, or their respecitve ipynb files if needed
+9. Refer to the data dictionaries within the Jupyter Notebook located after the intitial DataFrames load and after the final cleaned DataFrame, or their respecitve ipynb files if needed
-9. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain comments/notes that would require scrolling without Word Wrap enabled
+10. Helpful Hint: You may want to turn on Word Wrap as some of the cells contain comments/notes that would require scrolling without Word Wrap enabled
     - To do this in VS Code:
         - Select File > Preferences > Settings
         - Type in Word Wrap in the search